 Not everyone is lucky enough to have a garden to dine in al fresco.
-If you, like me, live in a flat with no outdoor space, this time of year can see you wasting hours perusing your dream houses with gardens on Zoopla, while fanning your hot face with brochures from the local estate agent’s.
+If you are like me and live in a flat with no outdoor space, the summer can see you wasting hours perusing your dream houses with gardens on Zoopla, while fanning your hot face with brochures from the local estate agent.
 Forget moving house – who needs all that packing and unpacking in all this heat?
 Instead, why not bring a little sunshine to your table with a summery weekend lunch with friends.
 You can always walk it off in the local park afterwards to make the most of the hot weather.

 Rolling and cutting the beetroot and potato dough is the only fiddly part of the whole process, but I actually find it quite satisfying.
 Once the dumplings are made, the rest is all about minimal chopping for maximum summery flavours.